35percent/11tystarter/src/posts/elephant-traders-evicted-from-relocation-space.md

 [](https://southwarknews.co.uk/area/elephant-and-castle/traders-evicted-from-elephant-and-castle-shopping-arcade-as-private-landlord-hands-back-control-of-struggling-retail-space-to-southwark-council/)[^1] The current business relocation policy, which came into effect in 2022, after the Elephant trader relocation can be found in the [Southwark Plan 2022](https://services.southwark.gov.uk/assets/attach/94325/Southwark-Plan-2022.pdf), policy P33.

 [^2] A third site is Ash Avenue, Elephant Park.
-Independant traders also remain in the railway arches and the shopping parade beneath Drapers House.
+Independent traders also remain in the railway arches and the shopping parade beneath Drapers House.